bentogoa/all-knowing-dns/readme.txt

-needs IO::Socket::IP to listern on IPv6
+needs IO::Socket::IP to listen on IPv6